jqueiroz/jbozga/README.md

 A simple statusbar constantly displaying the Lojban definition for the currently selected word (X11 only).

 It works as follows:
-1. The python script **jbozga-producer.py** constantly inspects the current X11 selection, looks up the dictionary (built from a [jbovlaste](https://jbovlaste.lojban.org/) dump), and whenever an entry is found writes the definition to a named pipe (defaults to "$HOME/.jbozga_pipe").
+1. The python script **jbozga-producer.py** constantly inspects the current X11 selection, looks up the selection in the dictionary (built from a [jbovlaste](https://jbovlaste.lojban.org/) dump), and whenever an entry is found writes the definition to a named pipe (defaults to "$HOME/.jbozga_pipe").
 2. An instance of [xmobar](https://github.com/jaor/xmobar) runs taking input from the named pipe.

 ## Running manually